Joined January 2016

 2019 spring consortium meeting

-Poster presented: Badging and Gamification of Medical Education
+Poster presented: Badging and Gamification of Medical Education (PDF)

 Few guidelines exist for interprofessional education (IPE) or team-based care in rural health care settings with telemedicine.